About Waterloo, Waterloo and Waterloo

 Waterloo Region has invested heavily in alternative modes of transportation.
 From the new Ion Light Rail system to get you around the city, a GO station to help you commute to Toronto, and a network of well-maintained bike trails, Waterloo wants you to get around in the way that best suits your needs.

-University of Waterloo Ion station
+Waterloo Ion station near Davis Centre

 The University of Waterloo Ion station provides easy access for students, staff and faculty from the university’s main campus.
 The station is between Engineering 5 and the Davis Centre, which houses the Cheriton School of Computer Science, on main campus.